cshennju/NeuralCMF/README.md

 ```
 @article{shen2023tracking,
   title={Tracking Anything in Heart All at Once},
-  author={{Shen, Chengkang and Zhu, Hao and Zhou, You and Liu, Yu and Yi, Si and Dong, Lili and Zhao, Weipeng and Brady, David and Cao, Xun and Ma, Zhan and Lin, Yi}},
+  author={Shen, Chengkang and Zhu, Hao and Zhou, You and Liu, Yu and Yi, Si and Dong, Lili and Zhao, Weipeng and Brady, David and Cao, Xun and Ma, Zhan and Lin, Yi},
   journal={arXiv preprint arXiv:2310.02792},
   year={2023}
 }